shoaibahmed/High-Performance-Computing/OpenMP/README.md

 + **Ex04:** Integral computation program with synchronization (critical section and atomics).
 + **Ex05:** Parallel for loop and reduction.
 + **Ex06:** Integral computation program using parallel for loops.
++ **Ex07:** Integral computation program using parallel for loops and data environments.

 ## License: